Skip to main content

 The message must be signed by the server.

-* message_type REQUIRED.
+* messageType REQUIRED.
 It MUST be the value

 urn:ietf:satp:msgtype:ack-commit-final-msg.

-by client in the Initialization Request Message.
+in the Initialization Request Message.

-to identify the current transfer session at the application layer.
+the current transfer session at the application layer.

-the server that the asset has been assigned by the server to the
+server that the asset has been assigned by the server to the

 intended beneficiary.

-* assignment_assertion_claim_format OPTIONAL.
-The format of the
+* assignmentAssertionClaimFormat REQUIRED.
+The format of the claim.

-9.5.
+10.5.
 Transfer Complete Message

 The purpose of this message is for the client to indicate to the

-server that the asset transer session (identified by session_id) has
+server that the asset transfer session (identified by sessionId) has

-the client in regards to this transfer instance.
+client in regards to this transfer instance.

 The message closes the first message of Stage 2 (Transfer Commence